tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ## Brief Survey of Byzantine Fault-tolerant Consensus Mechanisms

-Many peer-to-peer, online, real-time strategy games use a modified lockstep protocol as a consensus protocol in order to manage game state between players in a game.
+Many peer-to-peer, online, real-time strategy games use a modified lockstep protocol as a consensus protocol in order to manage the game state between players in a game.
 Each game action results in a game state delta broadcast to all other players in the game, along with a hash of the total game state.
 Each player validates the change by applying the delta to their own game state and comparing the game state hashes.
 If the hashes do not agree, then a vote is cast, and those players whose game states are in the minority are disconnected and removed from the game (known as a desync) [[2]].